RapidataAI/rapidata-python-sdk/docs/custom_orders.md

 ### Downloading Results

-To download the results after the order is done, you'll need the order object (this will throw an error if the order is not complete yet, or the aggregation hasn't finished):
+To download the results simply call the `get_results` method on the order:

 ```py
 results = order.get_results()
 ```
+---

+<sup>1</sup> Due to the possibility of multiple people answering at the same time, this number is treated as a minimum.
+The actual number of responses may be higher.
+The overshoot per datapoint will be lower the more datapoints are added.